Egyptian Mau vs Donskoy: Complete Comparison (2026)

 Health and Lifespan Comparison

 Egyptian Mau has a typical lifespan of 12-15 years, while Donskoy lives approximately 12-15 years.
 Health profiles differ significantly between these cats.
-Egyptian Mau is predisposed to Genetic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Donskoy faces its own health challenges including Genetic Conditions, General Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Egyptian Mau is predisposed to Genetic Conditions, hereditary conditions including potential eye, dental, and metabolic issues, with associated veterinary costs for monitoring and treatment.
+Donskoy faces its own health challenges including breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health